chopdicemince/chopdicemince.github.io/_posts/2018-07-31-smalltalk.md

 Smalltalk was one of the first object-oriented programming languages.

 Steve Jobs was a co-founder of Apple.
 He visited Xerox PARC and saw a Smalltalk graphical user interface (GUI).
-Apple copied the GUI and created Macintosh GUI.
+Apple copied the GUI and created the Macintosh GUI.

 See [Smalltalk: A White Paper Overview](https://web.cecs.pdx.edu/~harry/musings/SmalltalkOverview.html).